 Finally, we have Embedded Cellular Laptops.
 These laptops can be any of the previously mentioned types, with the addition of a cellular data connection like your smartphone, providing Internet access anywhere there is cellular service.
 These types of laptops will usually have an associated service agreement with a wireless category and are perfect for individuals on the go who need Internet access where Wi-Fi may not be available.

 The Processor is the brain of the computer.
 If you want to use your Laptop for more demanding tasks like gaming or photo and video editing, investing in a faster processor is an excellent decision.

 Memory holds everything you're actively working on, so if you're planning on doing a lot of multitasking on your Laptop, investing in one with more memory is a solid choice.
-One thing to keep in mind, is that one of the few commonly upgradeable components of a laptop is its memory, so you may have the option to add more down the road if your needs change.
+One thing to keep in mind is that one of the few commonly upgradeable components of a laptop is its memory, so you may have the option to add more down the road if your needs change.

 Hard Drive Space is the total storage capacity of your Laptop.
-If you only plan to use your Laptop for web browsing and steaming video, then you shouldn't need to invest in a large hard drive.
+If you only plan to use your Laptop for web browsing and streaming video, then you shouldn't need to invest in a large hard drive.
 On the other hand, if you plan on storing lots of pictures, videos, music, and documents, then you'll want to look at a model with a larger Hard Drive.

-Finally there is the Graphics Card, or GPU.
+Finally, there is the Graphics Card or GPU.
 Most entry-level and mid-range Laptops come with Integrated Graphics that are built into the Processor, or CPU.
 While enough for displaying programs, websites, and playing videos, integrated graphics usually lack the horsepower for more demanding tasks.
 If you want to use your Laptop for gaming or editing, choosing one with a Dedicated GPU is an essential choice.